Linuxfabrik/monitoring-plugins/check-plugins/cert/README.md

 * `--source=scan`: each reachable certificate is checked for expiry **and** for chain/trust (does it chain to a CA in the system trust store, or one added via `--ca-file`?).
 Hostname verification is not done, because a subnet scan reaches IP addresses whose certificates legitimately do not match.
 A valid self-signed certificate is tolerated (it is cryptographically as sound as a publicly trusted one); other trust failures (unknown CA, expired or broken chain) raise the state via `--severity` (default WARN, `crit` to enforce). `--insecure` turns trust verification off entirely for pure expiry monitoring.
 Counting follows the `lynis` check and is done per host, not per host/port: a `/24` reports `X/254 hosts responded`, not one count per host/port target.
 Hosts (or host/port combinations) that do not answer within `--timeout` are skipped silently, so a subnet without a single TLS endpoint returns OK.
 The worst state across all reachable certificates drives the plugin state.
 Scan a large subnet from a host that can actually reach it.
 * `--source=scan`: the parallelism is capped on purpose and rarely needs tuning, because a scan is expensive for the host it runs on, not for the hosts it probes.
 A `/24` on the default port list is more than 4000 connects, and on a normally populated subnet almost all of them go to addresses where nothing answers.
 That cost lands in the kernel (resolving a neighbour that does not exist, retransmitting, handling the ICMP replies), it is **system** time, and it grows with how many connects are in flight at once.
 Measured on a two-core host: at 2000 concurrent connects a `/24` burns about 64 seconds of system time and drives the load past 40, which is enough to make every other check on that host run into its own timeout.
 At the capped default the same scan costs about 22 seconds of system time, leaves the load near 2, and takes roughly 170 seconds, well within the 600-second command timeout of the shipped Icinga Director basket.
 Raising `--max-workers` shortens the run and pays for it out of the other checks on the same host.
 Lowering the plugin's scheduling priority is not a substitute: system time spent in the kernel on the plugin's behalf is not what `nice` hands out, and a scan's many threads outweigh a single normal-priority process regardless.
 * `--source=scan`: the headline closes with the number of parallel workers the run actually used, so a scan that was held back is recognisable without re-running it with `--verbose`.
 Each worker holds one socket while it probes, so `--max-workers` is clamped a second time, to what the file-descriptor limit of the plugin process allows; the plugin first raises its own soft limit as far as the hard limit permits, and reports the clamp under `--verbose`.
 Should descriptors run out anyway, the plugin exits UNKNOWN instead of counting the targets it never probed as hosts that did not answer.
+* `--source=url`: the endpoint can be reached through an HTTP proxy.
+That is what it takes to inspect the certificate an outside client sees when the same name resolves to an internal endpoint on the host running the check: without a proxy the check answers about the internal certificate and never mentions the external one.
+The proxy comes from `--proxy` or, when that is unset, from the environment (`http_proxy`, `https_proxy`, `all_proxy`, with the exceptions listed in `no_proxy`). `--proxy` wins over the environment, `--no-proxy` forces a direct connection and wins over both.
+The proxy has to speak `CONNECT`; `socks5://` and friends are rejected with a message rather than silently ignored. `--sni-hostname` and hostname verification keep referring to the endpoint, not to the proxy, so a tunnelled check verifies the same name an untunnelled one does. `--source=file` needs no network and `--source=scan` reaches addresses on a local network, so neither uses a proxy.
+With `--lengthy` the field table carries a `Proxy` row naming the proxy the run actually used, and no such row when the connection went direct, so a check that was meant to be tunnelled but was not is recognisable from its output.
+* Proxy credentials belong into the proxy URL (`http://user:password@proxy.example.com:3128`), and preferably into the environment variable rather than into `--proxy`, because a command-line argument is visible to every user on the host.
+The plugin never prints the credentials, not even in an error message about the proxy.
 * `--source=url`: the plugin inspects the full certificate chain the server sends, not just the leaf.
 The leaf carries the chain/hostname verdict; every intermediate is additionally checked for expiry, so a soon-to-expire intermediate raises the state and shows up as the soonest-expiring certificate in the output.
 Capturing the chain requires Python 3.13 or newer (`ssl.SSLSocket.get_unverified_chain()`); on older Python only the leaf is inspected.
 The chain is shown one block per certificate in `--lengthy`.
 * `--warning` and `--critical` accept three forms: a Nagios range in days (`14:`), a percentage of the certificate's total validity period (`25%`, alert when less than 25% of the lifetime is left), or a duration with a unit (`14d`, `12h`, `2W`, `1M`).
 The percentage form matches the convention of other X.509 scanners and adapts to short-lived (90-day) and long-lived certificates alike.
 * Expired certificates are unconditionally reported as CRIT, regardless of the `--warning` and `--critical` thresholds.